How to spend 48 hours in Prague

 Save on Pinterest!

-Did you know it’s just so easy to combine a visit to Prague with a trip to Budapest in Hungary?
+Did you know it’s just so easy to combine a weekend in Prague with a trip to Budapest in Hungary?
 Read my article Budapest: the best cafés and restaurants and find out where to have a Hungarian feast in Budapest!